nsaludo/dwebapp-15/README.md

 ----
 ## Description

-This is an intial project for Dynamic Web Applications CSCI 15 class as a proof of concept in setting up and creating a simple website.
+This is an initial project for Dynamic Web Applications CSCI 15 class as a proof of concept in setting up and creating a basic website.
 This is a one HTML page that includes author's name, photo and placeholders links for future projects which includes live links and github URL.

 ----
 ## Demo